2. MPSD HPC system#

 user@mpsd-hpc-login1:~$

 Using a tmux session while working interactively is advisable, as it allows you to get back to the terminal in case you lose connection to the session (e.g. due to network issues).
-A quick start for tmux can be found tmux/tmux
+A quick start for tmux can be found at tmux/tmux.
+Note: you need to start tmux on the login node before allocating resources.

 If we desire exclusive use of a node (i.e. not shared with others), we can use salloc --exclusive (here we request a session time of 120 minutes):